publiccodenet/about/activities/communication/communications-plan.md

 Our audience is divided into:

-* current Foundation contributors
+* current Foundation for Public Code contributors
-* future Foundation contributors
+* future Foundation for Public Code contributors
 * influencers

 ### Foundation contributors